-The District will account for and inventory all assets at least once every three years.
+The District should account for and inventory all assets at least once every three years.

 § 3168.
-Ensuring Control over Non-capitalized items (below \$10,000)
+Ensuring Control over Non-capitalized items

 It is important to maintain adequate control of items that fall below the capitalization thresholds and meet the following criteria: